 A proposal for a new safety guide on safety assessment of NPPs to complement the existing ones was submitted to the last NUSSC meeting in June 2017.
 NUSSC concluded that the scope of the safety guide that was proposed included many diverse topics and was too ambitious.
-Therefore, NUSSC expressed its interest and support for the development of a new safety guide with a reduced scope particularly addressing design extension conditions and the practical elimination of early radioactive releases or large radioactive releases.
+Therefore, NUSSC expressed its interest and support for the development of a new safety guide with a reduced scope particularly addressing design extension conditions and the practical elimination of large or early releases.
 This revised DPP is proposing a new safety guide in accordance with the decision of NUSSC.